eudoxia0/eudoxia0.github.io/article/_posts/2023-04-30-two-years-ocaml.md

         - which appear everywhere
         - have to be parenthesized, so larger functions end up looking lisp-ish with a chain of close parentheses at the end
             - you can avoid this by refactoring each match into a separate function, but then you get the long and chains
-    - vs. haskell
-        - Haskell is better:
-            - separating type annotations
-            - less custom syntax
-            - no declaration order
-            - fine-grained imports
-        - Haskell is worse:
-            - those dreadful infix operators
-            - indentation sensitivity
 - conservative ocaml
     - my ocaml vs. all the ocaml i see in the wild
 - ppx
 - at least it's not haskell
 - how the fuck do i profile
 - docs are useless if i can't find them
 - tooling
     - kinda works sometimes
 - modules: better is worse
     - what they are
     - modules hide too much
     - equality is a special case
         - shows things are bad
         - have the courage of your convictions
     - implicit specialization is good
     - integer ordering by divisibility
     - ad-hoc or generic
         - unclear when to use generic types and when to specialize
 - perry's comments
 - the attic
-        - all sorts of language features
+    - all sorts of language features i don't fucking know
+- Minor Complains
     - compare returns an int
+    - zoo of conversion functions
+        - again, have the courage of your convictions
+- Comparison with Haskell:
+    - Haskell is better:
+        - separating type annotations
+        - less custom syntax
+        - no declaration order
+        - fine-grained imports
+        - where i've used haskell tooling it kinda feels better
+            - this may be because i haven't used it enough
+    - Haskell is worse:
+        - those dreadful infix operators
+        - indentation sensitivity
+        - lazy evaluation
+        - lazy data structures
+    - Haskell is even:
+        - purity
+            - yeah i guess this has a higher perf ceiling given an arbitrarily smart compiler
+            - compilers are not arbitrarily smart
 - When to use OCaml?
+    - ocaml is:
+        - statically typed
+        - has a solid type system
+            - by which I mean algebraic data types with exhaustiveness checking
+        - compiles to native
+        - good performance
+        - not too galaxy brained
+        - lets you mutate and do IO to your heart's content
+        - has a decent enough ecosystem